 10. Wind Tolerance

-Since we’re talking about setting up solar panels in the UK, we can’t forget to consider strong winds and hurricanes.
+Since we’re talking about setting up solar panels in the UK, we must consider strong winds and hurricanes.
 You want your solar panels to be able to tolerate such harsh conditions.

 Manufacturers typically test tolerance and record it in pascals (Pa).
 The higher the figure, the more is their tolerance.
 Most panels can withstand up to 2400 Pa, which is almost equal to 140 mph.